caiosabadin/notes/sass/tutorial.md

 }
 ```

-In spite of its usefulness, this second method implies the creation of a common selector (on the previous case, ``.color-black``) that may be useless throughout the rest of the stylesheet or to the mark-up, just so the others selectors might share the same properties.
+In spite of its usefulness, this method sometimes implies the creation of a common selector (``.color-black`` on the previous case) that may be useless throughout the rest of the stylesheet or the mark-up, just so the others selectors might share its properties.

-## Placeholders ##

-So, to avoid building one-time-only selectors, placeholders might be applied.
-Placeholder selectors simply began with a per cent symbol.
-Its contents are always discarded by the compiler, hence never showing in the final CSS.

-This way, placeholder selectors can be used to overcome the problem aforementioned on the previous section, i.e., the creation of extendable one-time-only selectors:
+Placeholders may be applied to fix this extandable one-time-only selectors issue:

 ```scss
 @charset 'utf-8';

 %color-black {
 	color:#000;
 }